I-am-PUID-0/DUMB_docs/docs/services/postgres.md

 # PostgreSQL

-PostgreSQL is the core database system used by DMB to store metadata and internal configuration for services like Riven, Zilean, and pgAdmin.
+PostgreSQL is the core database system used by DUMB to store metadata and internal configuration for services like Riven, Zilean, and pgAdmin.

 It is pre-installed and automatically initialized during container startup.

 ---

-## ⚙️ Configuration Settings in `dmb_config.json`
+## ⚙️ Configuration Settings in `dumb_config.json`
 ```json
 "postgres": {
   "enabled": false,